assofiejakobsson/Rock-paper-scissors-game/README.md

 - __Layout__

-The layout is designed so that the user can quickly and easily understand and use the page.
+### The layout is designed so that the user can quickly and easily understand and use the pages and the game.
+The Landing page has the following feature:

-  - Title, the game Name.
+  - Title, are the game name.
   - Game rules that are easy to read and understand.
+    This can make the user finish reading and understand the game which makes the game more enjoyable for the user.
   - Play button, which takes the user directly to the game.
 Which opens in another tab.
     This makes it easy for the user to navigate.
 The button has the same design as the remaining buttons in the game.